 Pros

-- Reliable performance for high-volume automations.
+- Reliable performance for high-volume, mission-critical processes.

 Cons